zack-bitcoin/amoveo-docs/design/land_registry.md

-The purpose of this document is to make a rough design of what the harberger verkle tree will look like.
+The purpose of this document is to make a rough design of what the cryptographic land registry will look like.

 Global coordinates.
 =============